DATE August 7, 2002 ACCOUNT NUMBER N/A

 Again here, I turn to the Vietnam War.
 The US military is determined never to

 march off again to war without the American people behind it.
 And it's

 striking to me that in the whole lineup of the administration, perhaps the

 most dovish, the most skeptical of talk of invading Iraq is the US military

 itself, the senior uniformed leadership.
-I think Colin Powell is no great
+I think Colin Powell is no great fan

-of invading Iraq and I think the State Department is kind of skeptical, but
+of invading Iraq and I think the State Department is kind of skeptical, but it

 really is the uniformed military that's hard over in questioning it.